ZeroOnet/MusicPlayer/README.md

 The main interesting points of this Demo are showing gradient lyrics when playing a song and selecting time to play.
 Meanwhile, next song or before song and pause/start are still displayed.

-The next show gradient lyrics:
+The next gif show gradient lyrics: